Instagram Contact

 Private Treaty/Auction: Sit in for an auction to understand how they work, or bring a friend or buyer advocate that can help you.
 Expect to pay the deposit immediately (there’s no cool-off period).
 For private sales, you may get a cool-off period.

-Traditional Sale: When buying from a conventional sale, you can negotiate with the buyer.
+Private Treaty or Traditional Sale: When buying from a private treaty or traditional sale, you can negotiate with the seller.
 You typically don’t need to pay outright unless you use unconditional contracts.
-Conditional contracts only settle up when certain conditions are met (e.g., inspections).
+Conditional contracts only settle when certain conditions are met (e.g., inspections).

 After conducting your building and pest inspection, make an offer for the home.
 When you finalize the loan, you can then establish the settlement date (when the deed is transferred to your name) and pay off your stamp duty, which must be paid within 30 days of the settlement.